7 Feb 2020 — Thames River Sightseeing

 The Sky Garden

-While you’re in London, a free trip to The Sky Garden (nearest pier: St Katharine’s) is most definitely worth doing.
+While you’re in London, a free trip to The Sky Garden (nearest pier: Tower Bridge Quay) is most definitely worth doing.
 It is a unique public space that covers three storeys and offers fantastic views across the City of London.
 You can wander around the exquisitely landscaped gardens, observation decks and open-air terrace in London’s highest public garden.

 Another place worth visiting this February half term is the Royal Observatory (nearest pier: Greenwich).
 Their excellent value-for-money event includes a planetarium show and access to the historic Royal Observatory in Greenwich.
 After the show, you can visit the historic Royal Observatory at your leisure where there are lots to explore including a drop-in station with one of their Observatory Explainers.
 These workshops are free and there are also demonstrations and activities.